Vualto/vudrm-public-docs/docs/source/integrations/shaka.md

 ## No FairPlay support

-Shaka does not currently support FairPlay
+Shaka does not currently support FairPlay.